jabaere/coffee_shop-react-native/README.md

 # coffee_shop-react-native
+   ## 1. Even though I don't use the back-end This is not just a front-end.
+App has some functionality such as:
+      ### - Add/remove product from cart
+      ### - d
-   ## Here is the basic structure of the project.
+   ## 2. Here is the basic structure of the project.
 <pre>
 App.js
 android